 North Korea threatens to back away from summit with US, reportedly calls Pence 'political dummy'

-North Korea on Thursday reportedly threatened to back away from the upcoming summit between Kim Jong Un and President Trump if the U.S. doesn't stop committing "unlawful and outrageous acts."
+North Korea early Thursday threatened to back away from the much-anticipated upcoming summit with the U.S. and called Vice President Mike Pence a "political dummy," ratcheting up the rhetoric after months of signaling an openness to compromise.

+The dig at Pence apparently stemmed from his Fox News interview on Monday, when he told Martha MacCallum on "The Story," that North Korea "asked for the meeting" with the U.S.

+"As a person involved in the U.S. affairs, I cannot suppress my surprise at such ignorant and stupid remarks gushing out from the mouth of the U.S. vice president," North Korea's vice foreign minister, Choe Sun Hui, said in a statement released by state media, according to The Wall Street Journal.

-"Whether the will meet us at a meeting room or encounter us at nuclear-to-nuclear showdown is entirely dependent upon the decision and behavior of the United States," the nation's vice foreign minister, Choe Son Hui, said of the June 12 summit in Singapore, according to South Korea's Yonhap News Agency.
+She added that whether the U.S. and North Korea "will meet us at a meeting room or encounter us at nuclear-to-nuclear showdown is entirely dependent upon the decision and behavior of the United States," South Korea's Yonhap News Agency reported.

 Choe reportedly said she'd suggest to Kim reconsidering the summit in the event "the U.S. offends against our goodwill and clings to unlawful and outrageous acts."